-We invested €31 million and €9 million in the BP and MCOF business lines respectively.
-To meet the increasing demand for floor-baked bread, we installed a new floor-baking oven at our Arras site.
-To respond to the Brexit aftereffect, we invested in a new pre-proofed pastry line on our production site in Worcester.
+We invested €31 million and €9 million in the BP and officials.
+MCOF business lines respectively.
+To meet the increasing demand for floor-baked bread, we installed a new floor-Several actions were continued, such as a mandatory baking oven at our Arras site.
+To respond to the Brexit home working policy, provision of the utmost in protective aftereffect, we invested in a new pre-proofed pastry line measures for Vandemoortele's personnel and creation on our production site in Worcester. of optimal working conditions, while ensuring strong communication at and across all levels of the organisation.
+We also invested in our sites in Lyon, Seneffe, Reims and

-We also invested in our sites in Lyon, Seneffe, Reims and Eeklo in order to renew or expand existing installations, or to make them greener.
+Eeklo in order to renew or expand existing installations, or to make them greener.
 In the MCOF business line, our focus is on maintenance and modernisation investments to enable us to keep our plants and installations up to date.
 We are implementing a new automatic production control system, and we have started to invest in an extrusion line.